Regenerative agriculture: Biodiversity

-AMP grazing can help improve biodiversity since increased soil organic carbon stocks also promotes a diversity of soil microbial communities.
+Adaptive multi-paddock grazing (AMP) can help improve biodiversity since increased soil organic carbon stocks also promotes a diversity of soil microbial communities.
 Implementation of AMP in North American prairies, for example, has been correlated with an increase in forage productivity and the restoration of plant species that had previously been decimated by continuous grazing practices.
 Furthermore, studies of arid and semiarid regions of the world where regenerative grazing has been practiced for a long time following prior periods of continuous grazing have shown a recovery of biodiversity, grass species, and pollinator species.
-Furthermore, crop diversification ensures that the agroecosystem remains productive when facing lower levels of soil fertility.
-Higher levels of plant diversity led to increases in numerous factors that contribute to soil fertility, such as soil N, K, Ca, Mg, and C, in CEC and in soil pH.